open-formulieren/open-forms/docs/developers/extending.rst

 This means that it needs to be either:

 * In the ``src/`` directory of Open Forms.
 It is then automatically picked up.
 * Anywhere on the file path, but the ``PYTHONPATH`` environment variable is modified to include the path to the extension.
 * In the relevant site-packages directory, similarly to when an Open Forms dependency is installed with ``pip install`` and ``virtualenv``.

 Building and distributing the extended Open Forms
 -------------------------------------------------

-You can build a custom Docker image extending an Open Forms release with a custom `Dockerfile`, in which the extension source code is added to the desired location.
+You can build a custom Docker image extending an Open Forms release with a custom ``Dockerfile``, in which the extension source code is added to the desired location.
+See :ref:`developers_extending_docker` for more details.

 Another option is to mount the source code as a volume in a custom ``docker-compose.yml`` file or as part of your Kubernetes manifests, depending on how you deploy your instance(s).

-The `demo extension <https://github.com/open-formulieren/demo-extension>`_ is an example of an extension plugin.
+The `demo extension`_ is an example of an extension plugin.
 It implements a demo registration backend that prints the specified configuration variables to the console.
-It uses a custom ``Dockerfile`` to extend the Open Forms latest version.
+It uses a custom ``Dockerfile`` to extend the (latest) Open Forms version.

 Steps to implement an extension plugin
 --------------------------------------